Changes in Star Wars re-releases: Victory celebration

 The film ends with a scene of the Rebel Alliance and a village of Ewoks on Endor celebrating the death of the Emperor and victory over the Empire.
-The original theatrical release of the film featured the song "Ewok Celebration", also known as "Yub Nub", playing over the celebration.
+The original theatrical release of the film features the song "Ewok Celebration", also known as "Yub Nub", playing over the celebration.
 The 1997 edition release of the film replaced "Ewok Celebration" with score composed by John Williams titled "Victory Celebration", and the scene was lengthened to include shots of celebration on the planets Coruscant, Bespin, and Tatooine.
 The 2004 edition further added a shot set on Naboo, in which a Gungan is given a line of dialogue, and added the Senate building and Jedi Temple to Coruscant.
+The concept for the interplanetary montage was discussed during the film's pre-production.

 Anakin's Force spirit

-At the end of the film, Darth Vader is redeemed by killing the Emperor to save Luke Skywalker's life, then dies of his injuries shortly after, and appears to Luke as Anakin Skywalker alongside the Force spirits of Yoda and Obi-Wan Kenobi.
-In the original version, Sebastian Shaw plays this Force spirit in addition to an unmasked Vader.
-Hayden Christensen later played Anakin in the prequel trilogy films Attack of the Clones and Revenge of the Sith.
-To reflect this, the 2004 edition of Return of the Jedi replaced Shaw's appearance as the Force spirit with Christensen.
-Some considered the change controversial, with Den of Geek rating it as the worst change to the original trilogy.
+Near the end of the film, Vader kills the Emperor to save Luke's life, then dies of his injuries.
+He later appears to Luke as the Force spirit of Anakin, alongside Yoda and Obi-Wan.
+In the original version, Sebastian Shaw plays the spirit, as well as the unmasked Vader.
+Because Hayden Christensen played Anakin in the prequel films Attack of the Clones and Revenge of the Sith, the 2004 DVD edition of Return of the Jedi features Christensen as the spirit, replacing Shaw.
+In a 2005 conversation with Christensen, Lucas explained the change in this way: "When you come back to the good side of the Force, it's your former persona that survives, not the Darth Vader persona."
+The alteration was ranked as the worst change to the original trilogy by Den of Geek.
 The Digital Bits notes that the 2019 restoration made it more obvious where Anakin's head was replaced.